 Hello!
 I’m Cara and I’m here to share what I know about Photoshop with you.
 Understanding how to work with layers is integral to working with this incredible software.

 Today, I’ll show you how to add images to an existing layer in Photoshop.
 Keeping the images on their own layer makes it easier to individually edit elements.
 However, putting them together is helpful when you want to make changes to both elements and for organizational purposes.

 Let’s take a look!

-There is more than one way to add an image to your project.
+There is more than one way to insert an image into Photoshop.
 To keep it simple, I’ll stick with the basic method here.
 If you want to learn more about adding multiple images as layers to a project, check out this post.

-To get started, browse your computer to the files you want to use.
+When you add an image to Photoshop, it automatically becomes a layer.
+To add a photo in Photoshop, browse your computer to find the files you want to use.
 Drag and drop onto the Photoshop project to add the image.